Policies & treatments

 Cancellations, late arrives, and missed appointments:

-If you are paying by email transfer, the e-mail must be received by the therapist prior to the start of your session.
-It will be accepted at the end of your session.
-Should your session be cancelled by the therapist, you will receive a full refund.
-If you cancel your session, the cancellation policy will apply (please refer to the above cancellation policy) and the transfer will be accepted.
+If you are paying by email transfer, the e-mail must be received by the therapist within twelve (12) hours of your session.
+Payment is rendered when JBRMT has received the deposit of the transfer.
+If you cancel your session, the cancellation policy will apply.

 Most extended health plans provide some coverage for Massage Therapy treatments.
 The coverage differs from plan to plan.
-Please check with your policy provider for the details of your coverage.
-We will provide you with a receipt that you can submit to your insurance company with your claim.
+Please check with your insurance provider for the details of your coverage.
+Receipts will be provided for all transactions at JBRMT, however please note that most insurance companies will reimburse you for assessment and/or treatment transactions and tend not to reimburse you for missed appointments, late fees, retail purchases, or administration fees.

 Payment & Receipts

-Payment is due in full on the day that massage therapy services are provided.
+Payment is due in full on the day that massage therapy services are provided (in some cases, payment may be required prior to booking-see Cancellation policy above).
 A receipt will be provided upon receipt of payment for the amount due for the service received on the day of treatment.
-We do not provide receipts prior to services rendered.
-If your treatment is paid by a third party, the receipt will be made out to the person who is paying for the treatment and the client will be indicated as the person who received the massage therapy treatment.
-Clients who get frequent regular treatments may be eligible for monthly billing options.
-Please speak to your therapist for more information.
+We do not provide receipts prior to services rendered and all receipts will clearly indicated the service and/or product that was actually purchased and the receipt.
+If your treatment is paid by a third party, the receipt will be made out to the person who is paying for the treatment and the client will be indicated as the person who received the Massage Therapy Treatment.
+If you have nay questions or concerns about your payment or receipt, please contact us directly.

 If you choose to pay by cheque and your cheque is returned due to insufficient funds, you will be required to replace the payment within three business days following notification and you will be required to pay an additional a fee of $30.00 to cover the charges we must pay to the bank and administrative adjustments.